JustAnotherHeroRiding/What-The-Key/Song Key.md

 ##### 1. **Danceability Filter:**

 - Filter tracks based on their danceability score.
 You could create a slider or a set of predefined ranges (e.g., low, medium, high) for users to choose from.
+- Working filter for descending, ascending and reset #DONE
+- Style the button depending on the current state #DONE
 ##### 2. **Energy Filter:**

 - Similar to danceability, filter tracks based on their energy level.
-Again, a slider or predefined ranges could be used.
+Again, a slider or predefined ranges could be used. #DONE
+###### Used the same asc/desc/normal function again here
 ##### 3. **Mood/Valence Filter:**

 - Valence measures the musical positiveness conveyed by a track.
-You could filter tracks that are more positive/upbeat versus those that are more negative/somber.
+You could filter tracks that are more positive/upbeat versus those that are more negative/somber. #DONE
 ##### 4. **Acousticness Filter:**

 - Users can filter tracks based on how acoustic they are.
-This could be useful for finding more organic, less electronically-influenced music.
+This could be useful for finding more organic, less electronically-influenced music. #DONE
 ##### 5. **Instrumentalness Filter:**

-- This would be great for users who are looking for instrumental tracks, perhaps for background music or study sessions.
+- This would be great for users who are looking for instrumental tracks, perhaps for background music or study sessions. #DONE
 ##### 6. **Duration Filter:**

 - Allow users to filter tracks based on their length.
-This could be handy for those who are looking for either quick listens or longer experiences.
+This could be handy for those who are looking for either quick listens or longer experiences. #DONE
+- We could add a minimum/maximum length length
 ##### 7. **Popularity Filter:**

-- Users might want to filter tracks based on their popularity, which can be a proxy for how well-liked or recognized a track is.
+- Users might want to filter tracks based on their popularity, which can be a proxy for how well-liked or recognized a track is. #DONE
 ##### 8. **Loudness Filter:**

-- While not a common filter, some users might be interested in filtering tracks based on their loudness levels.
+- While not a common filter, some users might be interested in filtering tracks based on their loudness levels. #DONE
 ##### 9. **Tempo Filter:**

-- For users who are looking for music of a certain tempo (measured in beats per minute), this filter could be quite useful.
+- For users who are looking for music of a certain tempo (measured in beats per minute), this filter could be quite useful. #DONE
+- We could add an input here to enter a number
 ##### 10. **Artist/Album Filter:**

 - Allow filtering by artist or album.
 This is more straightforward but very useful, especially in a large library.